Viewport daemon, relay, and hosted runtime are available in alpha. Surfaces may change.

 For the relay-only self-host path, the privacy delta vs. fully hosted is:

-- At-rest control-plane data (members, plans, inbox, workflows, audit, ciphertext vault) still lives in Viewport's database.
+• At-rest control-plane data (members, any plaintext-mode plans, plan metadata, inbox, workflows, audit, ciphertext vault, trusted-edge plan ciphertext) still lives in Viewport's database.

-If your compliance posture requires the at-rest data to also be on your infrastructure, see On-prem roadmap.
+If your compliance posture requires the at-rest data to also be on your infrastructure, see On-prem status.

 Threat model